microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** create and update resources using PATCH [RFC5789] with JSON Merge Patch [(RFC7396)](https://datatracker.ietf.org/doc/html/rfc7396) request body.

 :white_check_mark: **DO** use PUT with JSON for wholesale create/update operations.
-> NOTE: If a v1 client PUTs a resource; any fields introduced in V2+ should be reset to their default values (the equivalent tof DELETE followed by PUT).
+> NOTE: If a v1 client PUTs a resource; any fields introduced in V2+ should be reset to their default values (the equivalent to DELETE followed by PUT).

 :white_check_mark: **DO** use DELETE to remove a resource.